Work on Canadian Policies Related to Peace

 - Afghanistan: From good intentions to sustainable solutions (2006)

-- Project Ploughshares’ Afghanistan page
+- Project Ploughshares’ Afghanistan posts

 Nuclear Disarmament: the Time is Now (under construction)

 Palestine and Israel: Promoting Peace

 Canadian Yearly Meeting (the national church body), some of its Monthly Meetings, and individual Friends have a long history of concern for peace in Israel-Palestine, working on the concern through non-violent peace initiatives, participation in inter-faith dialogues, communication with government, and representation to diplomatic missions.

 In 2008-09, through CFSC, Canadian Friends pooled their information and experience to set a common basis for their efforts for peace in Israel and Palestine.
 Canadian Friends undertake these efforts as individuals, as Monthly Meetings, through CFSC and through Canadian Yearly Meeting.
 Through a process of engagement with Meetings, a proposed policy statement was worked through CYM in session in 2009.
 The Canadian Yearly Meeting (CYM) 2009 policy statement on peace in Israel and Palestine provides guidance for all these levels of action.
 We have gathered together a resource kit of information relevant to carrying out this policy.
 Several of its elements are described below.

 In March 2010, Quakers and guests in Ramallah gathered to celebrate the 100th anniversary of the dedication of the Friends’ meeting house.
 Ramallah Monthly Meeting sent an epistle to all Friends which says in part:

 We heard from Palestinians who are struggling to further democracy and seek consensus among themselves in the face of forces that would divide and disenfranchise them.